-Using the many iPad applications developed for classrooms, students can confront and work on real-world issues and problems, often in groups, and can share and publish their work with an audience outside of Burke.
+Using the many iPad applications developed for classrooms, students confront and work on real-world issues, often in groups, and can share and publish their work with an audience beyond Burke.